devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 To execute long press commands, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 PythonPlugins folder.

-The Cockpitdecks Helper Plugin works automatically, reads `deckconfig` configuration and creates a pair of (beginCommand, endCommand) for each *long press* command.

 #### String Datarefs

+X-Plane UDP only allows to fetch dataref values one by one.
+Retrieving a string is a tedious process.

-To fetch string-typed datarefs, the [[Complement Plugin - String Datarefs|String Dataref UDP Poster]] needs to be installed in XPPython3 PythonPlugins folder.
+To collect string-typed datarefs, the **Cockpitdecks Helper** plugin needs to be installed in XPPython3 PythonPlugins folder.

-See [[String Datarefs]] for details about this plugin.
+See [[String Datarefs]] for details about this.

 #### Cockpitdecks Helper Plugin Installation